z31r4m/SDDD/README.md

 For those not using Growl:

 If you're using 10.8's Notification Center the 'Display Growl Notification' rule may not be there.
 Under 'Do the Following' just add 'Display Notification' instead, and re-fill the strings to your liking.

+### Warranties

+NONE.
+This was cooked up in about an hour.
+Use as thou wilt.